mccanne/sharkfest/README.md

 But the simplicity of JSON is a double-edged sword
 * limited data types (object, array, string, number, bool, null)
-* no schemas in JSON
+* no schemas in JSON (though there is JSON Schema)
 * suboptimal format for scaleable analytics

-For example, the Zeek TSV is rich and structured.
+For example, the Zeek TSV log format is rich and structured.
 ```
 #fields	ts              uid                     id.orig_h       id.orig_p ...
 #types  time            string                  addr            port      ...